Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 62.5%.
-It contracted of 6.3 percentage points from July and increased by 2.2 percentage points from same month last year.
+• The local employment rate is 62.5%.
+It showed decline of 0.1 percentage points from September and rose by 0.7 percentage points from same month last year.

-• Local unemployment rate reached 8.0%.
-It grew by 1.1 percentage points month-over-month, and rose by 0.8 percentage points year-over-year.
+• Local unemployment rate is 6.1%.
+It decreased by 0.5 percentage points month-over-month, and expanded by 0.3 percentage points year-over-year.

 Employment Trends